-Ensuring that all workers leave our jobsites everyday just as healthy and safe as when they arrived is a shared commitment and by working collaboratively with our workers and subcontractors to achieve this, we minimize risk and create the appropriate conditions for the safe execution of construction activity - on time, on budget, and to our client's satisfaction.
+Ensuring that all workers leave our jobsites everyday just as healthy and safe as when they arrived is a shared commitment and by working collaboratively with our employees and subcontractors to achieve this, we minimize risk and create the appropriate conditions for the safe execution of construction activity - on time, on budget, and to our client's satisfaction.
 We believe this shared commitment is critical to our overall success.
 It's how we work.

 Through our robust orientation and training programs and our ongoing communication and engagement activities, we encourage all workers to actively contribute to our ongoing efforts to continuously improve not only our safety program, but overall collaboration and effectiveness.
-In this way we not only ensure they leave work healthy and safe every day, but in doing so, help contribute to our overall operational excellence.
+In this way, we not only ensure they leave work healthy and safe every day, but in doing so, help contribute to our overall operational excellence.

-At Bird, Safe Production is not just a vision or a philosophy, it is a daily routine practiced with discipline and rigor on all of our job sites.
+At Bird, Safe Production is not just a vision or a philosophy, it is a daily routine practiced with discipline and rigor on all our job sites.
+As part of the Safe Production strategic initiative, the Company completed an organization wide Safety Culture Assessment in the third quarter of 2017 which will form the basis for the development of a long-term safety strategy for the organization.

-In the first quarter of 2017, Bird executed 749,365 person-hours of work, incurring one lost time incident (LTI) for an LTI frequency of 0.27.
+In 2018, Bird executed 924,094 man-hours of work, incurring zero lost time incidents (LTI) for an LTI frequency of 0.00.